-The reporting of suspected serious adverse drug reactions (ADRs) to government regulators of the pharmaceutical industry by consumers (parents, guardians or caregivers) is key to identifying drug safety issues and improving prescription drug safety.
+The reporting of suspected adverse drug reactions (ADRs) to government regulators of the pharmaceutical industry by consumers (parents, guardians or caregivers) is key to identifying drug safety issues and improving prescription drug safety.

 Here are the ADR reporting websites for a few countries: